8 top CIO trends and priorities for 2023

 The main advantage of moving core business applications to the cloud is the increased visibility of accurate and reliable information about the business presented in a timely, efficient and cost-effective manner.
 "The need for this type of technology has only grown more critical in the past few years through the pandemic," Dawes said.

-Bhrugu Pange, managing director in the digital and technology practice at AArete, a management consultancy, said that in 2022 CIOs will need to develop a cohesive data management architecture.
-A big driver is the increasing assortment of SaaS, PaaS and Cloud platforms as enterprises upgrade their technology stack and data platforms.
+Bhrugu Pange, managing director in the digital and technology practice at management consultancy AArete, said that in 2023 CIOs will need to develop a cohesive data management architecture.
+A big driver is the increasing assortment of SaaS, PaaS and cloud platforms as enterprises upgrade their technology stack and data platforms.
 The orchestration of the underlying data is critical to serve the right information to applications, platforms, employees, customers and other constituents.

 A variety of middleware platforms are starting to address aspects of data orchestration.
 But none currently handles all the use cases around transactional, analytical, data science and streaming, Pange said.
-He expects to see more CIOs developing a cohesive data management architecture that positions the various tools -- middleware, traditional ETL/ELT tools, data lake(house)s, messaging applications, reverse ETL and cloud data warehouse in a modular, optimized and secure fashion to address these use cases.
+He noted that he expects to see more CIOs developing a cohesive data management architecture that positions the various tools in a modular, optimized and secure fashion to address these use cases.
+These tools include middleware; traditional extract, transform and load (ETL) and extract, load and transform (ELT) tools; data lakes and lakehouses; messaging applications; reverse ETL; and cloud data warehouses.

-Pange recommends CIOs develop a flexible blueprint in the short to mid-term, acknowledge the technical debt of fast-moving technology projects, and create a remediation plan.
-"The alternative is an explosion of data silos, out-of-synch applications, a low-trust environment where every fact has to be fact-checked several times, and unhappy constituents," Pange said.
+Pange recommended CIOs develop a flexible blueprint in the short- to mid-term, acknowledge the technical debt of fast-moving technology projects and create a remediation plan.
+"The alternative is an explosion of data silos, out-of-synch applications, a low-trust environment where every fact has to be fact-checked several times and unhappy constituents," Pange said.